- Daily limits

 What kind of limits should I use?

 If your LinkedIn account is older than one year, you can use these limits for Linked Helper 2 Actions:

-- Invite 2nd and 3rd level contacts — 50 - 80 per 24 hours depending on the solution for the LinkedIn weekly invitations limit you use.
+- Invite 2nd and 3rd level contacts — 50 - 80 per 24 hours.
 Do not forget to clear 3-weeks-old pending invitations.
 You can check all solutions and workarounds for the LinkedIn weekly invitation limit here: Is there a life after LinkedIn weekly invitation limit?